deepscenario/OrthoLoC/README.md

 ## :pray: Acknowledgements

+This work is a result of the joint research project STADT:up.
+The project is supported by the German Federal Ministry for Economic Affairs and Climate Action (BMWK), based on a decision of the German Bundestag.
+The author is solely responsible for the content of this publication.

+Special thanks to [Vincentqyw](https://github.com/Vincentqyw) for developing the [Image Matching WebUI](https://github.com/Vincentqyw/image-matching-webui).
+This tool provides a user-friendly interface for matching between images using various state-of-the-art algorithms.

 Big thanks to the German government for making geospatial data freely available to everyone.
 These open data portals are a goldmine for developers, researchers, and anyone curious about spatial information.
 Here's where you can find them: